SohZHong/stmy-telegram-bot/SETUP.md

 ## 8. Verify it works

-1. Check the bot logs — you should see "Migrations complete", "Admin guide posted and pinned", "Report button posted and pinned", and "Bot started"
+1. Check the bot logs — you should see "Migrations complete", "Report button posted and pinned", and "Bot started"
-2. Verify the admin guide is pinned in the **Admin** topic and the report button is pinned in **General**
+2. Verify the report button is pinned in **General**
 3. Open a DM with your bot on Telegram
 4. Send `/start admin` — you should see the admin menu
 5. In the group, use `/testjoin` (admin only) to simulate a new member join — you should see a welcome button in the Welcome topic.
 Or have someone actually join the group